 Location: Case Gallery – Breakfast will be served.

-Over the course of the Spring 2018 semester, the Student Storytellers’ Fellows organized and curated an international call for student documentary work addressing the theme of the Surveil/Surveilled.
-The result is a multi disciplinary exhibition installed by our student fellows at Skidmore College for Forum weekend.
+Over the course of the Spring 2018 semester, the Student Storytellers’ Fellows organized and curated an international call for student documentary work addressing the theme of Surveil/Surveilled.
+The result is a multi-disciplinary exhibition installed by our Student Fellows at Skidmore College for Forum weekend.
 Over breakfast, we invite you to take a closer look at the exhibition, after which the students will lead a gallery talk.